open-telemetry/community/README.md

 You can also join us on [gitter](https://gitter.im/open-telemetry/opentelemetry-erlang).

+### Java Auto Instrumentation

+The Java Auto Instrumentation SIG meets every other week on Thursday at 9 AM Pacific Time [TODO create calendar and add link].

+Meeting notes are held in this doc [TODO create doc and add link].

+You can also join us on [gitter](https://gitter.im/open-telemetry/auto-instr-java) [TODO create repo / gitter channel].

 ### Other

 We also considering creating SIGs for byte code injection agents and other projects.